Happy Birthday to Me (1981 film): Marketing

-Columbia Pictures acquired Happy Birthday to Me for $3.5 million, following Paramount Pictures' lead with buying Friday the 13th the year before.
-Columbia reportedly put as much money into promoting the film as it cost to make.
-The promotional materials for the film boasted its numerous unusual death sequences as "six of the most bizarre murders you will ever see".
-The theatrical poster featured sub-taglines reading: "John will never eat shish kebab again" and "Steven will never ride a motorcycle again", despite the fact that there is no character named "John" in the film, while Steven is the character who dies by a shish kekab; Etienne is the character who suffers a death via a motorcycle.
+Columbia Pictures acquired Happy Birthday to Me for $3.5 million, following Paramount Pictures' lead in buying Friday the 13th the year before.
+Columbia reportedly paid as much to promote the film as it cost to make.
+The promotional materials boasted the unusual death sequences as "six of the most bizarre murders you will ever see".
+The theatrical poster featured sub-taglines reading: "John will never eat shish kebab again" and "Steven will never ride a motorcycle again", despite there being no character named "John" in the film, and Steven being the character who dies by a shish kekab; Etienne’s death involves a motorcycle.

-Dunning and Link were displeased with the advertising campaign that Columbia Pictures had planned; they thought it should have been more subtle and worried that it might put off as many people as it attracted.
-They were concerned that only a handful of the murders in the film were truly bizarre and that the audience might feel cheated.
+Dunning and Link were displeased with the advertising campaign that Columbia Pictures had planned; they thought it should have been more subtle and worried it might put off as many people as it attracted.
+They were concerned that only a few of the film’s murders were bizarre and the audience might feel cheated.

 Columbia Pictures distributed a promotional manual for Happy Birthday to Me containing numerous ideas for cinemas to promote the film.
-Although it is not clear how many picture houses really embraced the film's promotion, some of the more colorful ideas were to stage a mini-recreation of the film's final scene (without the bodies), but with a butchered birthday cake with crimson candles surrounded by glittering birthday party hats, all to be set upon a fake coffin.
-People celebrating their own birthdays were encouraged to bring family and friends with incentives, such as T-shirts and party hats.
-They also suggested having a member of staff, dressed in funereal black, preventing anyone from entering the auditorium during the final ten minutes.
+Although it is not clear how many picture houses embraced these promotions, one of the more colorful ideas involved staging a mini-recreation of the film's final scene with a butchered birthday cake with crimson candles surrounded by glittering birthday party hats set upon a fake coffin.
+People celebrating their own birthdays were incentivized to bring family and friends to receive items including T-shirts and party hats.
+Another suggestion was to have a staff member, dressed in funeral black, prevent anyone from entering the theatre during the final ten minutes.
 Those in line would then be offered "a bite-sized slice of Virginia's birthday cake" from the concession stand.

 The promotion manual also featured many ideas for radio disc jockeys to promote the film, including a special 'scream in'.
 Callers would be asked questions such as, "How would you react if you went to a birthday party … and you were the only person at the dinner table who was still alive?"
 Those with the best set of lungs would win free passes to the film.
 The manual also encouraged the DJ's to attend dressed as funeral attendants and give each girl a white lily and each boy a blood-red carnation.

-The film was also advertised with trailers both at the cinema and on TV.
-Most trailers culminate with a birthday cake being split with an axe, although an axe does not actually feature in the film itself.
+The film was also advertised with trailers at the cinema and on TV.
+Most trailers culminated with a birthday cake being split with an axe, although an axe does not feature in the film.